 - can see it, Congressional District 12 which is that fuchsia-colored district that snakes through central North Carolina, struck down as racial gerrymanders.
-20 years later day, déjà vu all over again.
+20 years later day, - 4 déjà vu all over again.
 Cooper v.
-Harris, again, Congressional District One and Congressional District 12 struck down as racial - District One and Congressional District 12 struck down as racial gerrymanders.
+Harris, again, Congressional - 5 District One and Congressional District 12 struck down as racial gerrymanders.